Modified Ariki-Koike algebra and Yokounuma-Hecke like relations: Introduction

+This algebra with new presentation is called the \emph{Modified Ariki-Koike algebra}, or \emph{Shoji algebra}, and we denote it by $\Hnr(R,q,u_1,\ldots,u_r)$, or simply $\Hnr$, if there is no risk of confusion.
+The algebra $\Hnr$ has the following $R$-basis (\cite[Theorem 3.7]{Shoji}) \eq \set{t_1^{c_1}\cdots t_n^{c_n}T_w}{w \in \sym(n), \ 0\le c_1,\ldots,c_n \le r-1} \eneq thus $\Hnr$ is a free $R$-module of rank $\mid G(r,1,n) \mid =r^nn!$.
 One advantage of this new presentation of the generic Ariki-Koike algebra of $G(r,1,n)$ is that, using the fact that the generators $\{t_j \, \vert \, 1\le j\le n-1\}$ are symmetric in the defining relations, one can embed $\Hnr\otimes \mathcal H_{m,r}$ into $\mathcal H_{m+n,r}$ as in the case of the group algebras.
 It follows that all the irreducible representations of $\Hnr$ can be constructed as induced modules from certain subalgebras in an analogous way to the group case (\cite{Shoji}).
-In \cite{SawadaShoji}, the specialized algebra $\Hnr(R,q,u_1,\ldots,u_r)$ is studied in the connection with the Ariki-Koike algebra over $R$ with the same parameters $q,u_1,\ldots,u_r$ (see \cite[Section 1]{SawadaShoji}).
-Even they are not isomorphic in general, there is an interesting algebra homomorphism from the latter to the former, which allowed the authors in \cite{SawadaShoji} to produce some connections between thier representations.
+In \cite{SawadaShoji}, the algebra $\Hnr(R,q,u_1,\ldots,u_r)$ is studied in connection with the Ariki-Koike algebra over $R$ with the same parameters $q,u_1,\ldots,u_r$ (see \cite[Section 1]{SawadaShoji}).
+Even though they are not isomorphic in general, there is an interesting algebra homomorphism from the latter to the former, which allowed the authors in \cite{SawadaShoji} to produce some connections between their representations.
 For example, an estimate of the decomposition numbers for the Ariki-Koike algebra of $G(r,1,n)$ is obtained in terms of the decomposition numbers for the modified Ariki-Koike algebra.

-In this paper, we obtain new presentations of the modified Ariki-Koike algebra $\Hnr$ and study their applications.
-In short, these new presentations are quite similar to those of the \emph{Yokonuma-Hecke algebra} (of type A) $\mathcal Y_{n,r}$ and therefore some properties analogous to those we had in the case of $ \mathcal Y_{n,r}$ can be developed for $\Hnr$.
-The Yokonouma-Hecke algebra $\mathcal Y_{n,r}$ is a deformation of the group algebra of $G(r,1,n)$.
-Since it is also a quotient of the group algebra of the framed braid group $\Z \wreath B_n$ (see \cite{Juyumaya}) it has been studied in connection with with knot theory (see for example the introduction of \cite{CLPdA} and references therein).
+In this paper, we obtain a new presentation of the modified Ariki-Koike algebra $\Hnr$ and study their applications.
+In fact, our new presentation is similar to the standard presentation given by Juyumaya (see, for example \cite{Juyumaya}) of the \emph{Yokonuma-Hecke algebra} (of type A) $\mathcal Y_{n,r}$, where the Yokonuma-Hecke algebras are algebras over $\C[q,q\inv]$ introduced by Yokonuma (\cite{YokonumaHecke} ) as a generalization of Iwahori-Hecke algebras.
+We call this presentation of $\Hnr$ the \emph{Yokonuma-Hecke like presentation of $\Hnr$}.
+So naturally some properties analogous to the ones we had for $ \mathcal Y_{n,r}$ can be developed for $\Hnr$ as well.